15 Essentials to Pack for New Zealand

 3. Hiking Boots

 Whether you prefer boots or shoes, sturdy footwear for hiking is an essential thing to pack for backpacking New Zealand!
 If you are coming to New Zealand, we’re guessing you are going to want to see the famous New Zealand landscapes while staying on a budget.
-Hiking is the best way to do this and there are no lack of hiking tracks in New Zealand.
+Hiking is the best way to do this and there is no lack of hiking tracks in New Zealand.
 You hiking shoes are going to end up being your feet’s best friend by the end of your trip.
 To help you find a good pair of hiking footwear, we have put together How to Choose a Good Pair of Hiking Boots and 10 Tips for Picking the Perfect Hiking Boots for New Zealand.

 4. fast-drying Travel towel